 What You Need to Know About Spinal Cord Injuries

-Spinal cord injuries are devastating, often severely impacting a person for the rest of their life and requiring massive amounts of medical care and support to maintain a reasonable quality of life.
-Cases involving spinal cord injuries are complex and require a skilled and experienced attorney who understands how to build your case and prove the full impact of your injury so that full justice through compensation is realized.
+Spinal cord injuries are devastating, often severely impacting a person for the rest of their life.
+These injuries require massive amounts of medical care and support to maintain a reasonable quality of life.
+Cases involving spinal cord injuries are complex.
+They require a skilled and experienced attorney who understands how to build your case.
+Proving the full impact of your injury will ensure that full justice through compensation is realized.

 Types of spinal cord injuries

 Spinal cord injuries are classified by two components.
 The first is where the injury occurred in the spinal cord.
-As a general guideline, nerve function below where the cord was injured is impacted and often completely impaired.
-Injuries higher up on the spinal cord can impact more essential life functions, such as breathing, and may even cause death.
+As a general guideline, nerve function below the cord injury location is impacted and often completely impaired.
+Additionally, injuries higher up on the spinal cord can impact more essential life functions, such as breathing, and may even cause death.

 Additionally, the second component is the extent of the injury to the cord or associated nerves.
 Damage to the spinal cord can be partial (incomplete injury) or complete (completely severed).
-Partial injuries mean some nerve function remains below where the cord was damaged.
+Partial injuries mean some nerve function remains below where the cord damage occurred.

 Causes of spinal cord injuries

 Trauma to the head or neck from outside forces, such as car crashes or falls, is the most common cause of spinal cord injuries.
 Negligent medical care can also result in spinal cord injury or damage.

 Above all, the complication most associated with spinal cord injuries is paralysis.
 This is the loss of feeling and function in some regions of the body.
 The loss of function from a spinal cord injury is catastrophic and requires specialized medical and adaptive equipment.
 This is to enable and achieve some ability to function in society.
 In some cases, people with these injuries require round-the-clock care, including respirator use.